 But as you can imagine, this form of learning can take ages.
 Yeah.
 The net is flooded with quotes saying that you should learn from your mistake.
 But why make errors when you can learn from other people’s mistakes?

 That’s where reading comes in.
 When you read you get to understand things you haven’t yet experienced.
 See how other people fucked up and don’t make the same mistakes.
 For instance, if don’t know how to start your own business, by reading a book on the subjected you will be a bit more prepared than all the other entrepreneur wannabes.
 The same applies to other topics.
 If you don’t know how to design a building or write a novel, you can get the best book available on the subject and understand the essentials.

-At this point you might be thinking, “I don’t have to read books.
+At this point, you might be thinking, “I don’t have to read books.
 I can watch videos.
 There are tons of videos online.
 Why bother reading?”
 Even though this is a very good objection – good job reader! – reading is quite different.
 Even if you watch a handful of interviews, it won’t be the same when you read the biography of someone famous.
 Why?
 Well, because it’s really hard to go into details when you record an interview or when you speak at a conference.
 Interviews and lectures are around 30 minutes.
 That’s not enough time to explain the details.
 That’s why people write books.
-So they can dive deep, lay out their point of view and give enough examples so you can finally get familiar with the topic.
+So they can dive deep, express their point of view, and give enough examples so you can finally get familiar with the topic.

 Reason #3: Reading Will Help You Solve Difficult Problems Faster

 For this one, we’ll get back to the beginning of the article.
 The part about rich people reading.